isotopp/isotopp.github.io/content/posts/2022-08-25-mysql-boiling-jfrogs.md

 So you either ETL these records into a data warehouse in a regular export.
 Or you forego this entirely, put a change even onto a Kafka bus or a syslog, and let another component that is not serving user facing transactional traffic pick it up and aggregate it.

-Again, everybody has these tables, and everybody eventually needs to come clean about them, or die from bloat.
+Again, everybody has these tables, and everybody eventually needs to come clean about them, or die from bloat. (looking at you OpenStack)

 # The nodes table